suziexi/frameblends.github.io/README.md

 My tentative plan for the following week(May 18 ~ May 24) shows as following(Still updating):

 - Choose the proper dataset from The UCLA NewsScape data from the gallina directory ( /mnt/rds/redhen/gallina/tv ) on CWRU HPC
-- Implement and test Semafor and Open Sesame to the chosen dataset
+- Implement and test Semafor and Open-Sesame to the chosen dataset
 - Discuss the updated research plan and questions with mentors and others who may contribute helpful suggestions